This article has links to products and services we love, which we may make commission from.

 Start day three early, as you have two scheduled times to meet if you want to get the best out of fit.

-Firstly, the Harry Potter train goes over the Glenfinnan Viaduct at 10:45, arriving with time to park by 10:20.
+Firstly, the Harry Potter train crosses the Glenfinnan Viaduct at 10:45, arriving in time to park by 10:00.

 Secondly, your ferry to the Isle of Skye from Mallaig.

-The first stop is Inverlochy Castle, ruins by the Highland Soap Company shop.
+The first stop is Inverlochy Castle, ruins next to the Highland Soap Company shop.

 While this journey should take around 8 minutes as it is only approximately 4 miles away from Fort William, during ‘silly season’, it can take up to 45 minutes.